 Whether you consider a traffic ticket “serious” or not, you should always consider your complete legal options before paying a fine and pleading guilty.
-Our team can help you explore your defense options, no matter the severity of the offense.
+A Manassas traffic attorney from our team can help you explore your defense options, no matter the severity of the offense.

 More serious traffic offenses can be charged as misdemeanors in the state of Virginia.
 This means that you could potentially face time in prison, license suspensions, and more costly fines.
 A conviction will also go on your criminal record.

 Traffic offenses that can be charged as misdemeanors in Virginia include:

 - First offense DUIs.
 Driving while under the influence of drugs or alcohol is a serious violation that will likely be aggressively prosecuted.
 A conviction can result in a license suspension of up to 90 days, fines up to $2,500, up to one year of jail time.
 Repeated DUI offenses result in harsher punishments, and a third offense will generally lead to a felony charge.

 - Reckless driving.
 This offense encompasses a variety of dangerous behaviors, including speeding 20 mph over the posted speed limit or over 80 mph in any situation.
 Motorists can also be charged with reckless driving in situations where they improperly pass an emergency vehicle, fail to observe adverse weather conditions or engage in street racing.
 Penalties include up to a year of jail time, a maximum of $2,500 in fines, and a license suspension of up to 1 year.